Blogging 101

 Cleanup

 If you have or will be obtaining a personal domain name, such as bobbiggs.com, you will need to update your Domain Name Service to have it point to HelioHost's name servers, ns1.heliohost.org and ns2.heliohost.org, and you will need to setup a domain alias.
 Heliohost does not yet expose this option to its users, so you will need to use the Discord chat (purple button, lower right) to request that the admins do this for you.
 If you do not have your own personal domain name and would like to obtain one, I can recommend Namecheap.
 I use them for all my DNS services and they are indeed cheap, costing about $17/year per domain name.
 You can also transfer existing domains to their service.
 New users are often offered steep discounts.
-Once you have a domain name, you will need to edit your configuration file to add the <Domain> placeholder, rebuild and redeploy (see Updating Your Blog below).
+Once you have a domain name, you will need to edit your configuration file to add the <Domain> placeholder, rebuild and redeploy.

 <Setup>